i4Trust/building-blocks/README.md

 from offer creation through to charging, accounting and revenue settlement and sharing.
 It relies on a set of standard APIs (and its reference implementations) provided by the TMForum in its TMF API ecosystem.

-[Idra](https://github.com/OPSILab/Idra) is a web application able to federate existing Open Data Management Systems (ODMS) based on different technologies providing a unique access point to search and discover open datasets coming from heterogeneous sources.
+Not yet part of the current release of i4Trust but soon to be incorporated, [Idra](https://github.com/OPSILab/Idra) is a web application able to federate existing Open Data Management Systems (ODMS) based on different technologies providing a unique access point to search and discover open datasets coming from heterogeneous sources.
 It supports natively ODMS based on CKAN, DKAN, Socrata, Orion Context Broker (NGSI v2, NGSI-LD) and many other technologies: Idra provides also a set of APIs to federate ODMS not natively supported.